President and Chief Legal Officer, Microsoft Corporation

 At Duke University, Tosh leads one of the top biomedical departments in the country.
 His research program has received more than $18.5 million dollars in funding from the NIH; he has written more than 260 publications in top-tier journals and has been cited more than 21,500 times.
 His current and former students praise him as a skilled, caring and invested mentor, and he has graduated close to 50 doctoral students who have carried his legacy into their own careers.

 Tosh’s many achievements include groundbreaking research discoveries that have defined his field of work: biointerfacial surface analysis methods, non-fouling synthetic polymer brushes for biomedical devices, recombinant elastic-like peptides for drug delivery, and nanopartical applications for diagnostic assays.
 He holds more than 50 patents and founded three start-up companies to develop drug delivery systems for clinical use.
-PhaseBio Pharmaceuticals Inc. raised $100 million dollars in venture capital funding to treat diabetic and heart disease patients.
+PhaseBio Pharmaceuticals Inc. raised $100 million in venture capital funding to treat diabetic and heart disease patients.
 Sentilus Inc. (sold to Immucor) and BioStealth, Inc. develop biomedical systems to achieve greater drug potency, fewer side effects and better patient compliance.

 Tosh received the CAREER award from the National Science Foundation and the Robert Pritzker Distinguished Lecture award, the Biomedical Engineering Society’s highest honor.
 In 2015, he was inducted as a Fellow into the National Academy of Inventors.